-Oftentimes, people will go to see a movie merely based on who is in it.
+Often, people will go to see a movie merely based on who is in it.
 After all, almost every movie poster in existence highlights the lead actor or actress as a means to get people into the theater.
 Generally, these actors and actresses are highlighted because they are good at what they do, be it action, drama, or comedy.
 They are stars of their profession.
 So, it stands to reason that if one star can elicit a monetary response from moviegoers, a whole lot of stars could exponentially increase that amount.
-If one star makes a movie good, a lot of them would make it great!
-Of course, that’s not always the case, as the 2010 film, The Expendables, shows us that there needs to be cohesion between the stars in order to make a great film.
+If one star makes a movie good, a lot of them will make it great!
+Of course, that’s not always the case, as the 2010 film, The Expendables, showed us.
+There needs to be cohesion between the stars in order to make a great film.
 This week’s two films highlight some all-star casts that work well together.

 It’s a Mad, Mad, Mad, Mad World

 Length: 154 minutes / 2.57 hours

 The cast list from It’s a Mad, Mad, Mad, Mad World (1963) reads like a “who’s who” of comedy.
 Spencer Tracy, Milton Berle, Sid Caesar, Ethel Merman, Mickey Rooney, and Buddy Hackett just to name a few.
 That’s not even mentioning the plethora of other comedy legends that made cameo appearances throughout the film.
 Jack Benny, Stan Freberg, Buster Keaton, Don Knotts, Jerry Lewis, Carl Reiner, and even the Three Stooges had screen-time in this film.
 With so many funny people showing up, you just know that the antics of this movie must be absolutely hilarious.